KMPyle/dummy-repo/README.md

+# Main title
-# dummy-repo
+## dummy-repo

-Dummy repository to be used for demonstrating git stuff
+- Dummy repository to be used for demonstrating git stuff

-This is my stuff that I am adding.
+- This is my stuff that I am adding.

-More new stuff for friday's class.
+- More new stuff for friday's class.